raiden-network/raiden/docs/rest_api.rst

    :reqjson float joinable_funds_target: fraction of funds that will be used to join channels opened by other participants
    :statuscode 202: The joining of the token network for the token has been started but did not finish yet.
 Please check again once the related transaction has been mined.
    :statuscode 204: For a successful connection creation
-   :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance
+   :statuscode 402: If any of the channel deposits fail due to insufficient ETH balance to pay for the gas of the on-chain transactions
    :statuscode 408: If a timeout happened during any of the transactions
    :statuscode 500: Internal Raiden node error